Cinnamon rolls muffin pan baked into soft, tall, individual rolls with classic cinnamon filling and a tender brioche-style dough.

 Brioche Dough

-- Rehydrate the baker's yeast in lukewarm milk and let it rest for 5-10 minutes.
+- Rehydrate the baker’s yeast in lukewarm milk and let it rest for 5 to 10 minutes.

-- Add the milk and yeast mixture, egg, and melted butter and knead for 5 to 7 minutes until you have a smooth dough that pulls away from the sides of the bowl but is a bit sticky.
+- Add the milk and yeast mixture, egg, and melted butter, then knead for 5 to 7 minutes until the dough is smooth, slightly sticky, and pulls away from the sides of the bowl.

 Filling

-- In a medium bowl, place all the ingredients: softened butter, brown sugar, ground cinnamon, and vanilla.
+- Place the softened butter, brown sugar, cinnamon, and vanilla in a bowl.

 Assembly and Baking

-- Transfer the brioche dough to a lightly floured work surface and deflate the dough with your hands.
+- Transfer the dough to a lightly floured surface and gently deflate it.

-- Roll out the dough with a rolling pin to form a large rectangle about 5mm thick.
+- Roll into a large rectangle about 5 mm thick.

-- Spread the cinnamon filling over the entire surface of the dough.
+- Spread the cinnamon filling evenly over the dough.

-- Cut the log into 12 pieces, each 2-3 cm wide, using a large knife or dental floss.
+- Cut into 12 rolls, about 2–3 cm wide, using a knife or dental floss.

-- Cover with a kitchen towel and let the rolled buns rise again for 30-45 minutes.
+- Cover and let rise for 30 to 45 minutes.

 Cream Cheese Icing

-- In a container, place the softened butter, cream cheese, powdered sugar, and vanilla.
+- Place the softened butter, cream cheese, powdered sugar, and vanilla in a bowl.

 Notes